mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 *Topo-SSM-RAMS*).
 In these cases, the unicast paths can use RoQ.

 RTP supports different types of translators and mixers.
-Whenever a middlebox such as a translator or a mixer needs to access the content of RTP/RTCP-packets, the QUIC connection has to be terminated at that middlebox.
+Whenever a middlebox needs to access the content of QUIC frames (e.g., *Topo-PtP-Translator*, *Topo-PtP-Relay*, *Topo-Trn-Translator*, *Topo-Media-Translator*), the QUIC connection will be terminated at that middlebox.

-RoQ streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with transport translators which translate from RoQ to RTP over a different transport protocol.
-A similar problem can occur if a translator needs to translate from RTP over UDP to RoQ over DATAGRAMs, where the max_datagram_frame_size of a QUIC DATAGRAM may be smaller than the MTU of a UDP datagram.
-In both cases, the translator may need to rewrite the RTP packets to fit into the smaller MTU of the other protocol.
-Such a translator may need codec-specific knowledge to packetize the payload of the incoming RTP packets in smaller RTP packets.
+RoQ streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems when transport translators which translate from RoQ to RTP over a different transport protocol.
+A similar problem can occur if a translator needs to translate from RTP over UDP to RoQ over DATAGRAMs, where the max_datagram_frame_size of a QUIC DATAGRAM might be smaller than the MTU of a UDP datagram.
+In both cases, the translator might need to rewrite the RTP packets to fit into the smaller MTU of the other protocol.
+Such a translator might need codec-specific knowledge to packetize the payload of the incoming RTP packets in smaller RTP packets.

 Additional details are provided in the following table.